Association measures for two-way contingency tables based on multi-categorical proportional reduction in error: Association measures based on multi-categorical proportional reduction in error

 where $p_{+ m_{0(k)}}$ and $p_{i m_{i(k)}}$ are the $k$-th largest value in $\{p_{+1}, \ldots, p_{+c}\}$ and $\{p_{i1}, \ldots, p_{ic}\}$, respectively.
 We assume that $\sum^t_{k=1}p_{+ m_{0(k)}} \neq 1$.
 Additionally, when $t=1$, $\lambda^{(1)}_{Y\vert X}$ coincides with Goodman–Kruskal's $\lambda_{Y\vert X}$.
 The measure $\lambda^{(t)}_{Y\vert X}$ defines the probabilities of error in Case 1 and Case 2 as follows:

-Due to this construction, the interpretation of $\lambda^{(t)}_{Y\vert X}$ remains as simple as that of $\lambda_{Y\vert X}$, while extending the interpretation of probabilities of error.
+By construction, the interpretation of $\lambda^{(t)}_{Y\vert X}$ remains as simple as that of $\lambda_{Y\vert X}$, while the interpretation of probabilities of error is extended to cover multiple categories.
 Specifically, $\lambda_{Y\vert X}$ considered only the maximum joint and marginal probabilities to be critical for measuring association.
 In contrast, this approach emphasizes that information from categories with higher probabilities is also important for estimating association.